 There are a lot of stops along the way from the chicken farm to dining room table.
-From the hatchery where meat (or broiler) chickens are hatched, to barns on family farms where chickens are raised under the watchful eye of farmers and veterinarians, to processing, distribution and ultimately your local market or restaurant, chicken makes quite the journey to get from our farm to your table!
+From the hatchery where meat (or broiler) chickens are hatched, to barns on family farms where chickens are raised under the watchful eye of farmers and veterinarians, to processing, distribution and ultimately your local market or restaurant, chicken makes quite the journey to get from the chicken farm to your table!

 Chickens begin their life in hatcheries, where fertilized eggs (not table eggs) are incubated and hatched into chickens that are raised for meat.
 These kinds of chickens are called “broiler” chickens.
 Once the chicks are hatched, they are transported to local farms where they live and grow, until they are big enough to be sold for meat.